nikbearbrown/mba-marketing/chapters/16-integrated-marketing-communications.md

 ### Warm-up

-**1. Identify the promotion mix element.** For each, identify which of the six elements:
+**1. Identify the promotion mix element.** For each of the following, name which of the six promotion mix elements is being used, and in one sentence explain the primary trade-off that element makes between reach and depth.

 - A 30-second Super Bowl commercial.
-- A press release picked up by major news outlets.
+- A press release picked up by the Associated Press.
-- A buy-one-get-one coupon.
+- A buy-one-get-one coupon distributed via in-store display.
-- A sales rep visiting a customer's office.
+- A sales representative visiting a procurement officer's office.
-- An email newsletter to subscribers.
+- An email newsletter to 50,000 subscribers.
-- A sponsored Instagram post.
+- A sponsored Instagram post from a brand-paid influencer.

-*Tests: Objective 1.*
+*Tests: Objective 1.
+Difficulty: Low.*

-**2. Map the communication process.** For a TV commercial you remember, identify the seven elements (sender, encoding, message, media, receiver, decoding, feedback) plus the most likely sources of noise.
+**2. Map the communication process.** Think of a TV commercial, social media ad, or print ad you have encountered recently.
+Walk the seven-element communication process for that ad: sender, encoding, message, media, receiver, decoding, feedback.
+Identify at least two specific sources of noise that might have interfered with the message as intended, and explain what each would have done to the decoding.

-*Tests: Objective 2.*
+*Tests: Objective 2.
+Difficulty: Low.*

-**3. Match to the 5A stage.** For each campaign tactic, identify which 5A stage it primarily targets:
+**3. Assign to the 5A stage.** For each of the following campaign tactics, identify which 5A stage it primarily serves — Aware, Appeal, Ask, Act, or Advocate — and explain why in one sentence.

-- A first-touch awareness ad on YouTube.
+- A first-touch YouTube pre-roll ad for a brand the viewer has never heard of.
-- A product-comparison page on the firm's website.
+- A product comparison page on the firm's website, accessible only after clicking from an ad.
-- A "20% off your first purchase" promo code.
+- A "20% off your first purchase" email sent one hour after a customer adds an item to their cart without purchasing.
-- A post-purchase email asking for a review.
+- A post-purchase email asking customers to leave a review.
+- A referral program that gives existing customers $15 credit for each friend who signs up.

-*Tests: Objective 5.*
+*Tests: Objective 5.
+Difficulty: Low.*

 ### Application

-**4. Audit an IMC campaign.** Pick a campaign you can investigate across multiple channels.
-Identify the promotion mix elements used, the consistency of the message across channels, and the 5A stages addressed.
+**4. Diagnose a communication failure.** The chapter uses the Peloton "Grace from Boston" ad as its encoding-decoding example.
+Find a second real campaign that produced significant unintended decoding — a different brand, a different failure mode.
+Identify: (a) what the sender intended to encode, (b) what the primary audience decoded, (c) what a secondary audience decoded instead, (d) which element of the communication process broke down, and (e) what specific change to the encoding would have reduced the unintended decoding without abandoning the primary message.

+*Tests: Objective 2.
+Difficulty: Medium.*

+**5. Audit a campaign for IMC.** Find a campaign from a major brand that you can investigate across at least three channels — look for TV ads, social media, email, in-store, PR coverage, or any combination.
+Assess: (a) what promotion mix elements the brand is using, (b) whether the core message is consistent across channels or fragmented, (c) which 5A stages the campaign covers and which it leaves unaddressed, (d) which of the six IMC planning steps appears strongest and which appears weakest.

-*Tests: Objectives 3, 5.*
+*Tests: Objectives 1, 3, 4, 5.
+Difficulty: Medium.*

-**5. Walk the IMC planning process.** Design an IMC campaign for a hypothetical product launch.
-Specify all six steps with concrete content.

-*Tests: Objective 4.*

-**6. Diagnose communication failure.** Pick a campaign that produced unintended decoding (Peloton "Grace from Boston" or another).
-Identify which element of the communication process failed and how.
+**6. Choose and justify a budget method.** A regional coffee chain with $8 million in annual revenue wants to launch a campaign to grow awareness in two new cities.
+They have no prior campaign data.
+Walk through all four budget methods — percentage of sales, objective and task, competitive parity, and affordable — and for each one, (a) apply it to this specific situation with a number or range, (b) name the specific weakness of that method for this situation.
+Then make a recommendation: which method is most defensible for this brand at this moment, and why?

-*Tests: Objective 2.*
+*Tests: Objective 4.
+Difficulty: Medium.*

 ### Synthesis

-**7. Connect IMC to value.** For a brand you know well, walk how the brand's IMC strategy moves $B$ and $P$ in the value ratio.
-Identify the promotion mix elements doing the most work for $B$.
+**7. Design a 5A-mapped campaign.** Pick a real or hypothetical product launch for a brand entering a category where it has no existing awareness.
+Design a campaign that explicitly addresses all five stages of the 5A framework.
+For each stage, specify: (a) which promotion mix element(s) you'll use, (b) the specific message or creative direction, (c) how you'll know if the stage is working (one leading indicator per stage).
+Show that your channel choices are coordinated around a single consistent message — write that message as one sentence.

-*Tests: Objectives 1, 3.*
+*Tests: Objectives 1, 3, 4, 5.
+Difficulty: Medium-high.*

-**8. Build a 5A campaign.** For a real or hypothetical product, design specific tactics for each of the 5 stages.
-Specify which promotion mix elements you'll use at each stage.

-*Tests: Objective 5.*
+**8. Apply the six-question test to a full campaign.** The chapter closes with six questions to apply to any campaign: promotion mix elements and trade-offs, communication process failure points, IMC vs. fragmented, campaign objective and planning completeness, 5A stage coverage, and regulatory/ethics compliance.
+Pick a real campaign — one you admire, one you think failed, or one that's been publicly debated.
+Apply all six questions.
+Write 400–500 words.
+For any question where the public information is insufficient to answer confidently, say so explicitly rather than inferring.

+*Tests: Objectives 1–6.
+Difficulty: Medium-high.*

 ### Challenge

-**9. Regulatory audit.** Pick a campaign you suspect may have regulatory issues.
-Audit using FTC / FCC / FDA / CAN-SPAM frameworks.
-Identify any real risks.
+**9. The regulatory audit.** The chapter covers four regulatory frameworks: FTC (deceptive advertising, endorsement disclosure), FCC (broadcast), FDA (food and drug marketing claims), and CAN-SPAM (commercial email).
+Find a real campaign — or a specific ad — that you believe may have regulatory exposure under one or more of these frameworks.
+Identify: (a) which framework applies and why, (b) the specific claim or practice that creates exposure, (c) what the agency's standard is for a violation, (d) whether the brand is likely aware of the risk, and (e) what specific change to the campaign would eliminate the exposure without abandoning the marketing goal.
+Use verifiable public information; label inferences explicitly.

-*Tests: Objective 6.*
+*Tests: Objective 6.
+Difficulty: High.*

-**10. Design an integrated campaign for sustainable marketing.** Following the Subaru Share the Love model, design a comprehensive IMC campaign for a brand whose social-responsibility positioning matters.
-Specify all promotion mix elements, 5A stages, and ethical considerations.

-*Tests: Objectives 1, 5, 6.*

----

-## Chapter Summary

-**What you can do:** read any marketing campaign and assess its promotion mix, communication process, IMC integration, 5A stages, and regulatory compliance.

-**The one idea:** coordination beats volume.
-Six channels saying the same thing produces better results than any single channel saying many things.

-**The common mistake:** treating channels as independent.
-The 4P coupling rule from Chapter 2 applies to promotion — channels must coordinate around a consistent message.

-**The Feynman test:** pick a recent marketing campaign.
-In two minutes, can you describe its promotion mix, where it sits in the communication process, its IMC integration level, and the 5A stages it addresses?
-If yes, you have internalized the chapter.

----

-## Connections Forward

-**Chapter 17 — The Promotion Mix: Advertising and Public Relations** unpacks two of the six promotion elements in depth.

-**Chapter 18 — Personal Selling and Sales Promotion** unpacks two more.

-**Chapter 19 — Direct, Online, Social Media, and Mobile Marketing** unpacks digital marketing.

----

-*Voice anchor: Feynman × MKBHD hybrid.
-See `style/VOICE.md`.*
-*Source: OpenStax modules m00082–m00087.
-All statistics, brand examples, and historical claims drawn from source.*
 ---

 ## LLM Exercise — Chapter 16: Integrated Marketing Communications